 Rim Village is located on the southwestern edge the Crater Lake caldera at an elevation of 7100 feet above sea level.
 The landscape is a mixture of highly designed developed areas and natural areas, including large indigenous hemlock trees and the fragile landform of the caldera.
-Rim Village is approximately 32 acres.

 Rim Village reflects National Park Service planning efforts at Crater Lake during the 1920s and 1930s, embodying the broad range of goals associated with early master planning efforts.
 Conceived as a model “village” development, Rim Village was designed to concentrate visitor services in one place.